OnionIoT/documentation/docs/packages/custom-package.md

 ## Examples and More Info

+For examples of basic custom packages, explore the [**OnionIoT/Example-OpenWRT-Packages Github repo**](https://github.com/OnionIoT/example-openwrt-packages).
+This repository contains a collection of sample software packages written in C and Python.

-For examples of custom packages, explore the [**OnionIoT/OpenWRT-Packages Github repo**](https://github.com/OnionIoT/OpenWRT-Packages/tree/openwrt-23.05).
-This repository contains the package source for the custom packages created by Onion.
-Feel free to use these packages as references of how a working package looks and works, or as a starting point for the creation of new custom packages. <!-- TODO: update this 23.05 with OPENWRT_VERSION variable -->
+For more complex example, see the [**OnionIoT/OpenWRT-Packages Github repo**](https://github.com/OnionIoT/OpenWRT-Packages/tree/openwrt-23.05).
+This repository contains the package source for the custom packages created by Onion. <!-- TODO: update this 23.05 with OPENWRT_VERSION variable -->

+Feel free to use these packages as references of how a working package looks and works, or as a starting point for the creation of new custom packages.

 For more information - including more details about packages, a reference for Package Makefile syntax, and details on edge cases - see the [**OpenWRT documentation on packages**](https://openwrt.org/docs/guide-developer/packages).